Cadeyrnn/Cadeyrnn/README.md

 - Exploring **AI concepts** and how they apply to real-world problems
 - Beginning to learn **JavaScript** and frameworks
 - Working through [TryHackMe](https://tryhackme.com) modules for cybersecurity skills
-- Studying construction management at University of Newcastle
+- Studying Bachelor of Construction Management at University of Newcastle

 ## 🛠️ Tools & Languages